 KOIVU JA KATAJA for Teppo Fest 2016

-This is a short piece for unaccompanied double bass for performance in Teppo Festival 2016 celebrating the 75th birthday of Finnish double bassist and composer Teppo Hauta-aha.
+A short solo piece for double bass performed by Pete at Teppo Festival 2016 celebrating the 75th birthday of Finnish double bassist and composer Teppo Hauta-aha.
 Koivu ja Kataja (The Birch and the Juniper) interleaves sections of punchy pizzicato with flowing bowed sections representing the two aspects of Teppo’s musical life in jazz and classical music.
-Pete played Koivu ja Kataja at Teppo Festival in May 2016.

-In 2015 Pete composed and created “The Gathering”, a 25 minute piece for solo saxophone and soundscape which was specially written for performance at the Exeter Respect Festival on Sun 7th June 2015.
+“The Gathering” is a 25 minute piece for solo saxophone and soundscape performed by Pete at Exeter Respect Festival on 7th June 2015.
 The soundscape combines elements of pre-recorded instrumental sounds (double bass, electric bass, guitar, keys, drums, congas all played by Pete), electronic sounds and found sounds.
 The music is atmospheric, blues influenced and generally chilled out but interrupted by episodes of Pete’s contemporary music writing.
 The Gathering refers to the gathering of people at the festival, which is a celebration of diversity in Exeter, and a gathering together of Pete’s diverse instrumental and composition skills, styles and techniques.

-Another of Pete’s recent composition projects is Clock Works, a suite of four movements each lasting exactly 10 minutes, for 10-piece improvising ensemble Off the Cuff.
+Clock Works is a suite of four movements each lasting exactly 10 minutes, for 10-piece improvising ensemble Off the Cuff.
 The process of musical events in the piece is controlled by a clock and while certain harmonies and rhythmic events are specified in the score, the musicians are given wide latitude in their interpretation and lots of space for improvisation.
 Clock Works was performed by Off the Cuff in the Exeter Vibraphonic Festival on Friday 20th March 2015 at Exeter Phoenix.

 IF WE COULD SEE THROUGH NEUTRINO EYES

-Scored for a small contemporary ensemble of flute, bass clarinet, percussion, violin and cello, the title, If We Could See Through Neutrino Eyes is taken from something said by a particle physicist during a discussion of neutrinos in an episode of Melvyn Bragg’s In Our Time on Radio 4.
+Scored for a small contemporary ensemble of flute, bass clarinet, percussion, violin and cello, the title is taken from something said by a particle physicist during a discussion of neutrinos in an episode of Melvyn Bragg’s In Our Time on Radio 4.
 The musical material was originally generated as a series of isorhythms for the flute, violin, cello and temple blocks which collide, combine, duplicate and decay.
 These are set against, interact with and at times overwhelm the bass clarinet melody.
 The piece is periodically broken by moments of peace in the form of sustained chords.
 This version is generated in Sibelius software.
-If you play with or represent a contemporary music group that would be interested in performing this piece or you would like to talk to me about a commision for your group do contact me.
-If We Could See Through Neutrino Eyes was played by Kokoro, contemporary music ensemble of the Bournemouth Symphony Orchestra at a workshop led by James MacMillan and Mark Forkgen on Saturday 2nd March 2013 at The Lighthouse, Poole as part of the B.S.O.’s South West Composers Day.
+If We Could See Through Neutrino Eyes was played by Kokoro, contemporary music ensemble of the Bournemouth Symphony Orchestra at a workshop led by James MacMillan and Mark Forkgen on 2nd March 2013 at The Lighthouse, Poole as part of the B.S.O.’s South West Composers Day.